 At St Matthew's C of E School, we believe that the benefits of the resources accessed via the Internet far exceed the disadvantages.
 The responsibility for setting and conveying the standards that children are expected to follow when using media and information resources, is one we share with parents and carers.
 E-Safety is taught throughout school via PSCHE units of work, planned Computing lessons and on Safer Internet Day (SID).

 Our Online Safety Governor is Mrs Beaty (Nominated Governor and Governor Safeguarding Officer).

-Our Named Online Safety Lead (in school) is Mrs L Harrison (Deputy Designated Safeguarding Lead).
+Our Named Online Safety Lead (in school) is Miss Harrison.